CBD-infused coffee may seem like an ideal and convenient way to take CBD.

 CBD and caffeine are seen by many as a winning combination, because both are powerful in boosting alertness, helping us to wake up in the morning, and stay alert when working or studying.

-Furthermore, CBD helps to balance some of the negative side effects of caffeine, specifically its relaxing effects help to eliminate or reduce the jitters that some people experience when drinking coffee.
+Furthermore, CBD helps to balance some of the negative side effects of caffeine, specifically its relaxing effects as a result of supporting the endocannabinoid system.

 Caffeine is a compound that acts as a stimulant and is the key active ingredient in coffee, tea and energy drinks.
 The downside is that it can speed up your heart rate, bringing on jitters and anxiety.

-CBD is known for its relaxing properties: one of the common uses of CBD products is to help manage anxiety.
-In this way, CBD can help to counteract the negative side effects of caffeine.
+CBD is known for its relaxing properties; in this way, CBD can help to counteract the negative side effects of caffeine.

 - Read more: CBD oil for anxiety